 You are likely to have more success if you ask questions.
 Ask the special ed director to assume that she was moving to a new town.
 She planned to place her child into a private school school in the new town.

 Would she visit the school, observe the class, and talk with the teachers?

 Would the private school allow the parent of a potential student to observe the program?

 How can the standard be different in a public school, or for children with disabilities in special ed classes?

 Feel free to share my email with your special ed director.
 If you ask two lawyers for their opinion on an issue, you will get at least three answers.
 Suggest that the special ed director run this issue by the school board's attorney.

-Many parents say they have problems with school administrators who refuse to allow them to observe their child's classroom or proposed placement.
-By taking this position, administrators create an atmosphere of secrecy and mistrust -- and use silly reasons to justify their actions.
+Many parents say they have problems with school administrators who refuse to allow them to observe their child's classroom or a proposed placement.
+By taking this position, administrators create an atmosphere of secrecy and mistrust.

 I don't think any reasonable person would support the special ed director's position on this issue.
 Take a step back and think about this from a common sense perspective.

 If parents cannot observe their child's classroom because they would see other children, then parents could not go into the school for other reasons - to help supervise on field trips and to help teachers with holiday parties.
 Parents would not be able to pick up their children from school because they would see other children.